 So if your site is not showing in anyone’s discover feed, it could be due to any one of these reasons.

 By content quality, I am referring to the average degree of entity salience your articles are able to achieve relative to the competition.
-Entities are described by Google as any thing or concept that is unique, singular, well defined and distinguishable.
+Entities are described by Google as anything or a concept that is unique, singular, well-defined, and distinguishable.
 In linguistic terms, Google recognized entities are simply nouns.

 Google has developed natural language processing models that are able to identify the centrality of an entity or group of entities to any web document.
 And this model can make comparisons about the level of entity coverage or salience across pages on different sites that are covering similar topics.